pingforhelp/BCA/Docs/Computer Sci/HW/Dt.Oct.06.25.09:30_C_flowchart_.md

 Write a Algorithm to check whether:
 1. A number is even or odd;
-2. To check whether number is divisible by 5 and 11;
+2. To check whether number is divisible by 5 and 11; XXX
 3. To find the largest of three numbers.

 --------------------------------

 # Answers

-1 Ans:
+1 Ans-
 ```
-V.00.3
+1Ans:
 1. Start.
 2. Declared int.
 3. Ask user to enter a Integer.